 Good attribute examples: Current Temperature, Target Temperature, Switch State, Altitude, Direction, Sensor Value, Light Level, Error Code, etc.

 Attributes should not be constantly-changing variables, since there is overhead in sending that data to the Afero Cloud.
 Avoid “live” updates, such as: GPS Position, Accelerometer, Velocity, RPM.
 Instead send point-in-time snapshots of such data.

 - At the top of the Attributes window you can select an MCU protocol; we support MCU attachment via SPI or UART, which we’ll get to in a later lab.
 For now, leave that as No MCU and we’ll configure a couple of GPIO pins to tinker with.

-- Turn on the switch for Unnamed Attribute I/O 0.
+- Turn on the Unnamed Attribute I/O 0 switch (on the right).
 GPIO 0 on the Modulo board is connected to the on-board LED, so let’s define this GPIO as an output: